jessonfoo/p002/week_4/3_group_research_methods/readme.md

 needs each method in order to be correct, however).*

 Using the [Ruby Docs](http://ruby-doc.org/) find one method you can use on both an array and a hash, and use it on the two structures to complete the goal.

+You may use other methods as well, and if you find a method that doesn't work on both, but generally works better for the challenge, feel free to refactor your code, but keep the original solution (commented out).

 Once you complete your challenge, Identify and describe the ruby method you implemented.
 Teach your accountability group how to use them.